mehtajeet97/Search_Engine/README.md

 5. Demo - Short Video explaining the execution of the project

-## Static Data (Input Files)
+## Input

 For the purpose of this project, static HTML documents about Animals have been used but it could easily be changed based on requirement.
-The files are placed in the [`input` directory](./input/).
+The files are placed in the [`input` directory](./input/) which is zipped and compressed.

 ## DSA - Data Structure & Algorithms